-Amelia is also continuing her education at Georgetown Law, where she will earn a LL.M. in Advocacy in May 2024.
-In her free time, Amelia enjoys baking, traveling, spending time with friends and family, and trying to keep up with her ambitious book purchases.
+In her free time, Amelia enjoys baking, spending time with friends and family, and trying to keep up with her ambitious book purchases.
+In non-COVID times, Amelia enjoys traversing the globe, visiting friends and indulging her love of international foods.
 Amelia speaks fluent English and Czech, as well as conversational German and Spanish.